encode/django-vanilla-views/docs/index.md

                                   |
                                   +-- DeleteView

-Django's generic class based view implementation is unneccesarily complicated.
+Django's generic class-based view implementation is unneccesarily complicated.

 Django vanilla views gives you **exactly the same functionality**, in a vastly simplified, easier-to-use package, including:

 * No mixin classes.
 * No calls to `super()`.
-* A sane class heirarchy.
+* A sane class hierarchy.
 * A stripped down API.
 * Simpler method implementations, with less magical behavior.

 Remember, even though the API has been greatly simplified, everything you're able to do with Django's existing implementation is also supported in `django-vanilla-views`.
 Although note that the package does not yet include the date based generic views.

-If you believe you've found some behavior in Django's generic class based views that can't also be trivially achieved in `django-vanilla-views`, then please [open a ticket][tickets], and we'll treat it as a bug.
+If you believe you've found some behavior in Django's generic class-based views that can't also be trivially achieved in `django-vanilla-views`, then please [open a ticket][tickets], and we'll treat it as a bug.
 To review the full set of API differences between the two implementations, please see the migration guide for the [base views][base-views-migration], and the [model views][model-views-migration].

 For further background, the original release announcement for `django-vanilla-views` is [available here][release-announcement].
 There are also slides to a talk ['Design by minimalism'][design-by-minimalism] which introduces `django-vanilla-views` and was presented at the Django User Group, London.
-You can also view the Django class heirarchy for the same set of views that `django-vanilla-views` provides, [here][django-cbv-heirarchy].
+You can also view the Django class hierarchy for the same set of views that `django-vanilla-views` provides, [here][django-cbv-hierarchy].

 ## Helping you to code smarter